lumag/pinout/README.md

 # About this project

-The contents of this GitHub repository are used to build http://pinout.xyz and its translated subdomains.
+The contents of this GitHub repository are used to build www.96boards.org/pinout/ and its translated subdomains.

-This project aims to build a consistent workflow behind the Pinout.xyz front-end, gather useful information about the Raspberry Pi GPIO interface and add-on boards, and invite board manufacturers to produce their own "overlay" files which describe which pins their Pi add-ons use.
+This project aims to build a consistent workflow behind the 96Boards Pinout front-end, gather useful information about the 96Boards GPIO interface and add-on boards, and invite board manufacturers to produce their own "overlay" files which describe which pins their 96Boards add-ons use.

 We hope that by making this project open and extensible we will invite not only contributions of board pinouts, but translations too.